larioscn/IDS6938-SimulationTechniques/Homework2/Readme.md

 * **(e) - 15pts:** Download the personal edition of **[Anylogic](http://www.anylogic.com/)**, read through the [documentation](http://www.anylogic.com/learn-simulation) as needed, and set up the same type of simulation discussed above.

+Has been difficult for me to complete.
+Unable to simulate setup, but was able to formulate a 2D setup for extra credit.